dotnet/orleans-docs/src/docs/grains/grain_persistence/relational_storage.md

 [StorageSerializationPicker](https://github.com/dotnet/orleans/blob/master/src/AdoNet/Orleans.Persistence.AdoNet/Storage/Provider/StorageSerializationPicker.cs) will be used.
 An example of changing the data storage format or using serializers can be seen at [RelationalStorageTests](https://github.com/dotnet/orleans/blob/master/test/Extensions/TesterAdoNet/StorageTests/Relational/RelationalStorageTests.cs).

-Currently, there is no method to expose this to the Orleans application as there is no method to access the framework-created [AdoNetGrainStorage](https://github.com/dotnet/orleans/blob/master/src/AdoNet/Orleans.Persistence.AdoNet/Storage/Provider/AdoNetGrainStorage.cs).
+Currently, there is no method to expose the serialization picker to the Orleans application as there is no method to access the framework-created [AdoNetGrainStorage](https://github.com/dotnet/orleans/blob/master/src/AdoNet/Orleans.Persistence.AdoNet/Storage/Provider/AdoNetGrainStorage.cs).

 ## Goals of the design